 Non-Recursive Common Table Expression

-Non-Recursive CTEs can be used when we want to group data into a single name and return it as one result set then we can use this result set in our queries.
-They have several advantages over regular queries as they are used to simplify complex joins and subqueries.
+Non-recursive CTEs can be used when we want to group data into a single name and return it as one result set.
+We can then use this result set in our queries.
+They have several advantages over regular queries, as they are used to simplify complex joins and subqueries.

 Syntax: